crazzyghost/alphavantage-java/docs/index.md

 #### 2. Selecting a `category`

-The available API categories to select from currently are: Stock Time Series, Foreign Exchange(FX), Digital Currencies, Exchange Rates and Technical Indicators.
+Here, we choose which data category/endpoint we want to access

 !!! info
-    Each of these categories is exposed through a method call in the instantiated wrapper.
+    Each of category is exposed through a method call in the instantiated wrapper.

 | Category                  |   Method              |
 | -------------             | ------------------    |